babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 You might remember that after Babel 6, Babel became a set of npm packages with its own ecosystem of custom presets and plugins.

-However since then, we've always used a "fixed/synchronized" versioning system (so that no package is on v7.0 or above).
+However since then, we have always used a "fixed/synchronized" versioning system (so that no package is on v7.0 or above).
 When we do a new release such as `v6.23.0` only packages that have updated code in the source are published with the new version while the rest of the packages are left as is.
 This mostly works in practice because we use `^` in our packages.

 Unfortunately this kind of system requires that a major version be released for all packages once a single package needs it.
-This either means we make a lot small breaking changes (unnecessary) or we batch lots of breaking changes into a single release.
-Instead, we want to differentiate between the experimental packages (Stage 0, etc) and everything else (es2015).
+This either means we make a lot small breaking changes (unnecessary), or we batch lots of breaking changes into a single release.
+Instead, we want to differentiate between the experimental packages (Stage 0, etc.) and everything else (es2015).

-This means that we intend to make major version bumps to any experimental proposal plugins when the spec changes rather than waiting to update all of Babel.
-So anything that is < Stage 4 would be open to breaking changes in the form of major version bumps and same with the Stage presets themselves if we don't drop them entirely.
+This means we intend to make major version bumps to any experimental proposal plugins when the spec changes rather than waiting to update all of Babel.
+So anything that is < Stage 4 would be open to breaking changes in the form of major version bumps and same with the Stage presets themselves (if we don't drop them entirely).

-This goes with our decision to change TC39 proposal plugins to have the `-proposal-` name.
-If the spec changes, we will do a major version bump to the plugin and the preset it belongs to (as opposed to just do a patch version which may break for people).
-Then we'll need to work on deprecating the old versions and figuring out how to setup the infrastructure to automatically update people so everyone is up to date on what the spec will become (and not get stuck on something like we have with decorators).
+This goes with our decision to change TC39 proposal plugins to use the `-proposal-` name.
+If the spec changes, we will do a major version bump to the plugin and the preset it belongs to (as opposed to just making a patch version which may break for people).
+Then, we will need to deprecate the old versions and setup an infrastructure to automatically update people so that everyone is up to date on what the spec will become (and so they don't get stuck on something, like we have with decorators).

 ### Speed